What is a CSF?

 How long will it last in the freezer?

-- The salmon will last great in your freezer for 7-9 months.
-After that, it will most likely still be great to eat although you may experience freezer burn on a few of your pieces.
+The salmon will last great in your freezer for 1 to 1.5 years.
+After that, it will most likely still be great to eat although you may experience freezer burn.

 How should I thaw my fish?